 - Department of Psychological Sciences

 - ATC933 Hawthorn campus

-Keywords: developmental-psychology; child-psychology; human-computer-interaction; cognitive-neuroscience
+Keywords: developmental-psychology; child-psychology; human-computer-interaction; virtual-reality, child-robot-interaction, cognitive-neuroscience

 Developmental Psychology; Neuroscience; Human Computer Interactions; Education

 Higher degrees by research